-- The Legend tab can be used to make selections on the chart.
+- Use the Legend tab to make selections on the chart.
 The pop out legend button displays the legend as a separate card on your page.

-- The Symbology tab changes the classification type and number of classes.
+- Use the Symbology tab to change the classification type and number of classes.
 Supported classification types are natural breaks, equal interval, quantile, and manual.

 - Use the Appearance tab to change the color palette and outline color.

 Use the Flip card button to view the back of the card.
 The Card info tab provides information about the data on the card and the Export data tab allows users to export the data from the card.

 The heat chart variables cannot exceed 3,000 unique values per axis.
-If one or both of the variables exceed the 3,000 value limit, a filter, such as a predefined filter, can be used to reduce the size of the dataset.
+If one or both of the variables exceed the 3,000 value limit, a filter, such as a filter widget, can be used to reduce the size of the dataset.